Jump to topic

-With so many different frames, lenses, and treatments available, it can be overwhelming to pick a new pair of glasses.
-This guide will explain all the different types of glasses available.
+With so many different frames, lenses, and treatments, picking a new pair of glasses can be overwhelming.
+In this guide, we’ll explain the different types of glasses to help you choose the best pair.

 Single Vision

-Single vision lenses are the cheapest and most common type of eyeglass lenses.
+Single-vision lenses are the cheapest and most common type of eyeglass lenses.
 They have the largest field of vision because they only correct vision at one specific distance (either far or near).
-If you are nearsighted farsighted, or have astigmatism, you’ll most likely be prescribed single vision lenses.
+This separates them from the multifocal lenses described below.

 Bifocals